White House Plumbers (miniseries): Development

 On December 4, 2019, it was announced that HBO had ordered the five-episode limited series created and executive produced by Alex Gregory, Peter Huyck, David Mandel, Frank Rich, Ruben Fleischer, and David Bernad.
 Gregory and Huyck were attached to write the miniseries with Mandel directing all episodes.
-The series is scheduled to premiere in March 2023.
+The series premiered on May 1, 2023.

 Casting

 Alongside the series order announcement, Woody Harrelson and Justin Theroux were set to star in lead roles as well as executive produce.
 In April 2021, Domhnall Gleeson and Lena Headey were cast in main roles.
 In May 2021, Kiernan Shipka, Ike Barinholtz, Yul Vazquez, David Krumholtz, Rich Sommer, Kim Coates, and Liam James joined the cast in starring roles while Nelson Ascencio, Gary Cole, Toby Huss, Zoe Levin, John Carroll Lynch, Zak Orth, and Tony Plana were cast in undisclosed capacities.
 In the same month, the following week, Kathleen Turner joined the main cast.
 In June 2021, Judy Greer was cast in a main role.
 In July 2021, Corbin Bernsen and Alexis Valdés were cast in undisclosed capacities.